Paul Abbott

-Born into a dysfunctional Burnley family, Paul Abbott is the seventh of eight children.
-When he was nine his mother left home to pursue a relationship with another man (with a child around Abbott's own age); his father, who Abbott describes as having been "bone idle", departed two years later.
-His mother had supported the family from three jobs.
-Abbott and his siblings were in the care of their pregnant seventeen-year-old sister.
-His father didn't claim benefits for the family, for fear of alerting social services to their abandonment.
-Although a compulsive truant, Abbott cites his English teacher at Barden High School as an early positive influence.
+Abbott was born into a dysfunctional family in Burnley on 22 February 1960, the seventh of eight children.
+When he was nine, his mother left to pursue a relationship with another man who had a child around Abbott's own age; his father, whom Abbott described as "bone idle", departed two years later.
+His mother had supported the family with three jobs.
+Abbott and his siblings were left in the care of their pregnant 17-year-old sister.
+His father did not claim benefits for the family for fear of alerting social services to their abandonment.
+Although he constantly skipped school, Abbott later cited his English teacher at Sir John Thursby Community College as an early positive influence on him.

-Age 11 he was raped by a stranger, leading to him jumping from the roof of a multi-story car park in an attempt to take his own life.
-Two years later after another suicide attempt he was sectioned into an adult mental hospital for a short while, later becoming a voluntary patient.
-On his release, he was taken into foster care and placed with a much more settled working-class family than his own, where having both adults in steady employment was a new experience for Abbott, as was their ownership of a television and a car.
-At the same time he began attending a local Sixth Form College and started attending meetings of the Burnley Writers' Circle after seeing their advert in the local public library.
-Abbott enrolled at the University of Manchester in 1980 to study psychology but decided to leave to concentrate on writing when a radio play was accepted by the BBC.
+Abbott was raped by a stranger at the age of 11, leading to him jumping from the roof of a multi-story car park in an attempt to take his own life.
+Two years later, after another suicide attempt, he was committed to an adult mental hospital; he later became a voluntary patient.
+On his release, he was taken into foster care and placed with a much more settled working-class family, where having two parents who held steady employment and owned a television and car was a new experience for him.
+At the same time, he began attending a local Sixth Form College and started attending meetings of the Burnley Writers' Circle after seeing their advert in the local public library.
+He enrolled at the University of Manchester in 1980 to study psychology, but decided to leave to concentrate on writing when a radio play he wrote was accepted by the BBC.